 Early identification of laboratory issues will allow you to:

 The laboratory domain (LB) captures laboratory data collected in the case report form (CRF) or received from a central provider or vendor.
-Very often there are only two values to be summarized per subject and parameter: baseline and maximum on treatment value.
-For example values outside the normal ranges and toxicities, as defined per National Cancer Institute Common Terminology Criteria for Adverse Events (NCI CTCAE), may also be summarized.
+Very often there are only two values to be summarised per subject and parameter: baseline and maximum on treatment value.
+For example values outside the normal ranges and toxicities, as defined per National Cancer Institute Common Terminology Criteria for Adverse Events (NCI CTCAE), may also be summarised.
 There are also other toxicities grading systems including Rheumatology Common Toxicity Criteria (RCTC) and Division of Aids (DAIDS) to name a few that could be considered.
-Sometimes laboratory test values are summarized per treatment cycle or epoch, more complicated outputs include:
+Sometimes laboratory test values are summarised per treatment cycle or epoch, more complicated outputs include:

 In addition to the study requirements discussed above, the following mapping checks are suggested: